NVIDIA/NeMo/README.md

 AI: Adi
-Within NeMo Megatron we refer to **p-tuning** and **adapter tuning** methods collectively as adapter learning.
-Both methods are parameter efficient alternatives to fine-tuning pretrained language models.
-Our NeMo implementation makes it possible to use one pretrained GPT-3, T5 or mT5 models on many downstream tasks without needing to tune the model's full set of parameters.
-It also allows for adding new tasks to your model without overwriting or disrupting previous tasks for which the model has already been p-tuned/adapter-tuned.
-Because the original model parameters are frozen and never altered by either method, p-tuning/adapter-tuning also avoid cartographic forgetting issues often encountered when fine-tuning models.
+NeMo Megatron supports Adapter Learning and Infused Adapter by Inhibiting and Amplifying Inner Activations (IA3) learning.
+Both methods are parameter-efficient alternatives to fine-tuning pretrained language models.
+Our NeMo implementation makes it possible to use one pretrained GPT-3 or T5 models on many downstream tasks without tuning the model's full set of parameters.
+Because the original model parameters are frozen and never altered by either method, these also avoid cartographic forgetting issues often encountered when fine-tuning models.

-Instead of selecting discrete text adapters in a manual or automated fashion, adapter tuning and p-tuning utilize virtual adapter embeddings that can be optimized via gradient decent.
-The only difference between adapter tuning and p-tuning within NeMo-Megatron is the architecture used to tune the soft adapter tokens during training.
+Unlike prompt-learning and p-tuning, adapter learning and IA3 do not insert virtual prompts into the input.
+Adapter learning introduces Feedforward layers within the core transformer architecture which are updated for specific downstream tasks.
+IA3 adds even fewer parameters that simply scale the hidden representations in the transformer layer, these scaling parameters can be trained for specific downstream tasks.

-- Our adapter tuning implementation is based off Lester et. al’s EMNLP 2021 paper "[The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691)"
+- Our Adapter learning implementation for GPT3 and T5 is based of "[Parameter-Efficient Transfer Learning for NLP](https://arxiv.org/pdf/1902.00751.pdf)"
-- Our p-tuning implementation is based off Liu et al's paper "[GPT Understands, Too](https://arxiv.org/abs/2103.10385)"
+- Our IA3 implementation is based of "[Few-Shot Parameter-Efficient Fine-Tuning is Better and Cheaper than In-Context Learning](https://arxiv.org/pdf/2205.05638.pdf)".

-For more details of our implementation, please check [Prompt Learning](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/nlp/nemo_megatron/adapter_learning.html) in NeMo.

 #### 5.11.1.
 GPT-3 Adapter Learning and IA3 Learning